 Learn how to become an obstetrician.
 Research the education and career requirements, training and licensure information and experience required for starting a career in obstetrics.

 From the start of a pregnancy through the delivery of the baby, an obstetrician's job is monitoring the health of the mother and child.
-Obstetricians are also customarily trained in gynecology and should have a keen interest in all aspects of women's general reproductive health care.
+These specialists are also customarily trained in gynecology and should have a keen interest in all aspects of women's general reproductive health care.
 This group of professionals must be available on call for both emergencies and childbirth.

 Typically, the profession requires a 12-year educational commitment, including a medical degree and post-graduate training, along with state licensure as a physician.
 In addition, most obstetricians need to earn board certification.
 The following table outlines common requirements to become an obstetrician: